 In the case of SABnzbd you have a piece of software with an incredibly positive legacy and which was redesigned in 2014 to correct and improve upon some of the issues folks had running SABnzbd.

 NZBGet has done a solid job surpassing SABnzbd in certain areas.
-It is expected that if development on the project continues, it will not just be a SABnzbd alternative but it will become the Usenet world's preferred choice for downloading.
+It is expected that if development on the project continues, it will not just be a SABnzbd alternative but it will become the preferred choice for downloading.

 That being said, there are still some things that SABnzbd does better.

 SABnzbd is written in Python, which is an interpreted language.
 Interpreted languages tend to have slower runtime speeds than do compiled languages like C++.
 NZBGet is written in C++, and this translates to not only using far fewer system resources than SABnzbd, but a faster runtime as well.

 Now, for newer PCs, you're probably not going to notice much of a difference.
 If you're downloading on a laptop or an older PC, you're likely going to want to go with NZBGet because it runs much lighter than its older brother.

 It is light enough to run fast on Raspberry PI and Synology SAS devices.
 This, in essence, underlies the largest difference between the two very popular Usenet downloaders.
 Both work on Windows, Mac, and Linux.